 Along with auth code flow, Platform 6 Integration Models also support Mutual TLS (mTLS), a variation on transport layer security (TLS) certificates, that extends secure communications provided by TLS by adding additional authentication between client and server.
 In mTLS, both the client and server have a certificate, and both sides authenticate using their public/private key pair.

-From the securitySchemes object of an example imported integration model (Figure 1), the securityKey sets the mutualTLS authentication type, which supports ca, certificate, and key credentials.
+From the securitySchemes object of an example imported integration model, the securityKey sets the mutualTLS authentication type, which supports ca, certificate, and key credentials.

 -

-Go to Itential Platform → Admin Essentials → Integrations and select your integration from the left navbar.
+Go to Itential Platform > Admin Essentials > Integrations and select your integration from the left navigation.

 -

-From the Integration UI, you can drag and drop your files into the drag-and-drop area to upload your
+From the Integration UI, drag and drop your files into the drag-and-drop area to upload your

-certificate,keyandcafiles (Figure 2).
-Alternately, select theclick to browselink to navigate to the files on your system. -
+certificate,key, andcafiles.
+Alternatively, select click to browse to navigate to the files on your system. -

-mTLSauthentication fails, or a request is sent without a mutual client certificate.
+Tip: To allow a connection to proceed even if mTLS authentication fails, or a request is sent without a mutual client certificate, clear this checkbox.

 -